AREA OF PRACTICE

 Currently leading a judicial review of decisions taken by a financial regulator.

-Currently acting for a former senior manager of a major retail bank in relation to an investigation by the Financial Conduct Authority into alleged misconduct and/or lack of fitness and propriety.
+Currently acting for a former senior manager of a major U.K. bank in relation to an investigation by the Financial Conduct Authority into alleged misconduct and/or lack of fitness and propriety.

 Acted for the former chairman and CEO of a global financial services firm in relation to the inquiry by the Parliamentary Commission on Banking Standards into the LIBOR scandal.